• Subset sum problem in Ruby

 So all you need to do to change your timezone is settz GMT!

-• Invalid Byte Sequence in US-ASCII
+• Invalid byte sequence in US-ASCII

 'source=': invalid byte sequence in US-ASCII (EncodingError)